jameshughes89/cs4XX-EvolutionaryComputation/site/student-projects/description.rst

 .. warning::

-    Claiming that objectives/tasks/enhancements were complete within the report when in reality they were not is a (a) a serious form of academic misconduct --- falsifying results --- and (b) against the student code of conduct.
+    Claiming that objectives/tasks/enhancements were complete within the report when in reality they were not is (a) a serious form of academic misconduct --- falsifying results --- and (b) against the student code of conduct.

     These violations are subject to severe penalty.
 All violations will be reported and investigated fully.